OneClimate/OneClimate-OSS/README.md

 ---

-## redux
+## semver

-### MIT,
+### ISC, GitHub Inc.

-> The MIT License (MIT)
+> The ISC License
 >
-> Copyright (c) 2015-present Dan Abramov
+> Copyright (c) Isaac Z. Schlueter and Contributors
 >
-> Permission is hereby granted, free of charge, to any person obtaining a copy
-> of this software and associated documentation files (the "Software"), to deal
-> in the Software without restriction, including without limitation the rights
-> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> Permission to use, copy, modify, and/or distribute this software for any
-> copies of the Software, and to permit persons to whom the Software is
-> furnished to do so, subject to the following conditions:
+> purpose with or without fee is hereby granted, provided that the above
+> copyright notice and this permission notice appear in all copies.
 >
-> The above copyright notice and this permission notice shall be included in all
-> copies or substantial portions of the Software.
->
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES
-> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF
-> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
+> MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR
-> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES
+> WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN
-> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR
-> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
-> SOFTWARE.

 ---